Financial Priorities When You're in Debt

 - Required insurance — health, auto, and home/renters per your situation.

 Only surplus above this layer goes to extra debt payoff or savings.
 This base appears throughout budgeting for debt freedom.
+If income cannot cover the base layer, the priority becomes income increase, expense reduction, or professional debt counseling—not clever payoff ordering.

 The Progress Layer: Where Extras Go